isabellaaflynn/RobotRaces/README.md

 Because our joystick method was far from ideal, we decided to make the move to bluetooth as fast as possible.
 In order to establish a connection between the arduino and the phone, we used an HM 10 bluetooth chip.
 Check it out here: https://www.amazon.com/DSD-TECH-Bluetooth-iBeacon-Arduino/dp/B06WGZB2N4?ref_=ast_sto_dp
 ![image](https://user-images.githubusercontent.com/90297435/157107163-93bfca68-71d4-455b-b1d4-cbe2eebb3030.png)

-However, the accompanying app was difficult to work with, so we utilized a different app with a gaming pad UI.
+However, the DSD TECH accompanying app was difficult to work with, so we utilized a different app with a gaming pad UI.
 Check it out here: https://thestempedia.com/docs/dabble/getting-started-with-dabble/
 The library that came with this app was also surprisingly simple, with functions like ifUpPressed().
 This made coding the app's joystick incredibly simple.

 # LOOK AT HER IN ACTION!